Post Updated on 19th Apr 2018

 How to Book Uber in Vietnam

 It is very easy to book Uber in Vietnam or anywhere else in the world.
-It was a bit of a learning curve for me so I am sharing my experience to make it a smooth ride for you.
+However, it was a bit of a learning curve for me to pay, make calls etc.. so I am sharing my experience to make it a smooth ride for you.

 - Local number – Uber drivers usually call to check about your pickup location or just to know if you need a pickup (they do get a lot of “Fake” bookings and want to weed them out).
 It is highly advisable to get a local SIM card upon arrival.
 Most will already have the Uber app registered to their local phone number in their country of residence.
 This would mean that your driver cannot call you.
 So, please pick up the phone and press the contact button in order to call driver and verify your pickup.